1895 Chicago Athletic Association football team: October 12: Illinois

-Duquesne Country and Athletic Club (DCAC) would also release their schedule for the 1895 football season, which included a game with Chicago AA on November 9.
+Duquesne Country and Athletic Club (DC&AC) would also release their schedule for the 1895 football season, which included a game with Chicago AA on November 9.

 October 16: The match against Lake Forest was postponed to October 22.
 In the meantime, the CAA arranged a game with the Indianapolis Light Artillery, who were seeking a match to start off their 1895 season.
 The contest would be held October 19 in Indianapolis, and a congregation of CAA supporters would decide to make the trip to Indiana for this game.

 October 19: Indianapolis Light Artillery (first match)

 In Chicago AA's first game outside of Chicago, the athletics managed to stack up 16 unanswered points in the 1st half to win uncontested, 16 to 0 against the Artillery.
 This was one of the first games played in Indianapolis in 1895, as the city had "opened" the football season on the same day.
 The Indianapolis Journal described the CAA team as a machine, and gave credit to Brown, Slater, Camp, Hadden and Coffeen for good runs.
 Thompson made the first touchdown, followed by Brown, and then Camp, with Brown going 2 for 3 on PATs.
 The ILA team had some minor disagreements with the referring, but overall claimed the CAA had great teamwork, and was well trained in interference (blocking and tackling).

 October 22: Mr. Mulliken, a man with past experience at Columbia and on the Crescent Athletic Club of Brooklyn, decides to join the Chicago AA eleven.
 CAA also began preparation for their journey to the east, and sent out the first roster of those going.
 The initial list was, Stone and Thompson as left ends, Thomas left tackle, Ryan left guard, Stevenson center, Bartl and Mulliken right guards, McCormick right tackle, Hadden right end, Aldrich quarterback, Coffeen, Blaney and Hoagland right halfbacks, Slater left halfback, and Brown fullback.
-Camp would not attend the trip East due to ill health.
+Camp would not attend the trip east due to ill health.
 Another important event to note is the football teams of Rush Medical College and Lake Forest combining for the remainder of the 1895 season.
 Rush would bolster the Lake Forest ranks, while also attempting Lake Forest's reportedly impossible schedule of Northwestern, Michigan, and Illinois, who at the time had a combined record of 9–3, with Michigan undefeated.
 Lake Forest had also just come from contests between the likes of Wisconsin and Chicago, who had beaten them 52 to 0 and 26 to 5 respectively.
-They had even lost to the minor team Amour, 6 to 0, and so when a merger was proposed between them and Rush, the agreement was made.
+They had even lost to the minor team Armour, 6 to 0, and so when a merger was proposed between them and Rush, the agreement was made.
 The two teams hoped to stand a better chance against the CAA as well when they play them this afternoon.